Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Can I rent out the property and keep residency in Serbia?

-Generally, you can rent out your property in Serbia while maintaining your residency, but you must still have a properly registered residential address for yourself somewhere in the country.
+You can generally rent out your property in Serbia and still maintain your residency, but you need to make sure you have a separate registered residential address where you personally live, because Serbian authorities need to see that you have accommodation in the country.

 Can residency be revoked after approval in Serbia right now?